Every term used across Soomario products, explained in plain English.

 - Self-Custody

 - A model where you retain control of your own funds.
-In Soomario's vault model, your USDC remains on Hyperliquid under your wallet — the vault leader can trade with it but cannot withdraw it.
+In Soomario's vault model, your USDC remains on Hyperliquid under the vault smart contract — the vault leader can trade with it but cannot withdraw it to a private address.
 You can exit at any time.

 - Sharpe Ratio